insilichem/gpathfinder/docs/refinement.rst

 python refinement.py 1ldi_a_clashes_02 0 10 20

-runs the refinement process of the path in file 1ldi_a_clashes_02_000  through frames 10 to 20 and outputs a log and the path pdb file in the refinemnt_output_files directory.
+runs the refinement process of the path in file 1ldi_a_clashes_02_000  through frames 10 to 20 and outputs a log file and the path .pdb file in the refinemnt_output_files directory.